dsriseah/cursys/README.md

 _support/            # Deployment configurations (nginx.conf)
 ```

-The server runs on port 3000 and serves both HTTP and WebSocket connections via Socket.IO.
+The server runs on port 3000 and serves both HTTP and WebSocket connections.

 ## Architecture

 - **Full-stack TypeScript** with shared types between web and node
 - **Express.js server** serving static files and handling WebSocket connections
-- **Socket.IO** for real-time bidirectional communication
+- **Native WebSocket** for real-time bidirectional communication
-- **Parcel bundler** with multiple build targets
+- **tsup bundler** with multiple build targets and automatic type generation
 - **Single Page Application** with client-side routing

 ## Installing as a Library